Jasbir Singh Raina: Operation Blue Star

 On 3 June 1984 during Operation Blue Star.
 IC- 37068, Captain Jasbir Singh Raina of 10 Guards was assigned the task of finding out details of the fortifications made by the militants in a building complex.
 Even though it was a dangerous mission, Captain Raina undertook the task and went inside in civilian clothes.
-In spite of the fact that he was being trailed by the militants throughout this mission, Capt Raina carried out the task at great risk to his own life and brought very useful information about the layout of the building as well as the fortifications inside it, Again on the night of the 5/6 June 1984, B' Company under command of Capt Jasbir Singh Raina was asked to flush out militants from a religious place.
+In spite of the fact that he was being trailed by the militants throughout this mission, Capt Raina carried out the task at great risk to his own life and brought very useful information about the layout of the building as well as the fortifications inside it, Again on the night of the 5/6 June 1984, B' Company under command of Capt Jasbir Singh Raina was asked to flush out militants from the Golden Temple.
 His company was the first to enter the complex and he was in the lead.

 His company's objective consisted of three storeyed buildings dominated from top, some underground tunnels and basements.
-As soon as the leading platoon entered the complex through the main entrance, it came under heavy fire of Light Machine Guns and other automatic weapons from all sides of the complex.
-Undaunted by the risk to his personal safety, Capt Raina forged ahead through intense fire of automatic weapons and inspired his men to maintain the momentum of the operation despite heavy casualties.
-With a resolute determination Capt Jasbir Singh Raina kept moving ahead inspiring his company to clear room after room occupied by the militants.
-While doing so, Captain Raina was hit on his knees by a burst of fire from point blank range and was seriously wounded.
-Despite the serious injury, he continued to rally his company and led his troops till he slumped due to excessive loss of blood.
-By then the mission had been finally accomplished.
-The officer even at this stage had to be evacuated much against his wishes.
-His bravery and inspiring leadership played a very major part in the success of his company's mission, which it achieved in spite of very heavy casualties.
+As soon as the leading platoon entered the complex through the main entrance, it came under heavy fire of Light Machine Guns and other weapons from all sides of the complex.
+He was injured in the first burst of fire.
+Captain Raina was hit on his knees by a burst of fire from point blank range and was seriously wounded.
+The officer even at this stage had to be evacuated.

 Ashoka Chakra awardee

-Captain Jasbir Singh Raina thus displayed most conspicuous bravery, inspiring leadership, cool courage and devotion to duty of an exceptionally high order.
-For his gallant act he was awarded Ashoka Chakra.
+For his actions he was awarded Ashoka Chakra.

 Later career

 Raina was promoted major on 1 May 1989.
 He retired a full colonel on 3 April 2000.

+Captain Raina lived an extremely private life after the operation, privately disclosed to Kanwar Sandhu he is proud of his contributions in freeing Punjab from clutches of Khalistani terrorists.
+He had been searching for answers on why God chose him to do the job and spent sleepless nights thinking about it.
+He stated was caught between his duty as a proud soldier of the Indian army, and his religion, as a proud Sikh.
+He believes that he chose his duty and felt blessed.